Edgenesis/shifu/docs/design/design-customized-deviceshifu.md

 `deviceShifu`'s handling of data contains 4 components: data-adapter, data-handler, data-provider, data-cache:

 1. **data-adapter** is responsible for receiving data from physical device. `deviceShifu` loads the driver and enables the data flow from physical device to data-adapter.
-2. **data-handler** has custom-implemented handlers that process the data in action.
+2. **data-handler** has custom-implemented handlers that process the data in action, handler's callback is invoked every time new data comes.
 3. **data-provider** is the portal for actively sending data to applications or for applications to ask for data.
 4. **data-cache** is cutsomizable to store data used very frequently.

+## Internal data flow